 Even if you are in excellent physical health, attending to your emotional and mental health pays off in greater happiness, inner peace, happiness, acceptance and love of self and others.
 It also pays off as a more positive outlook on life and a more expansive mindset.
 It can literally transform your health, your life and your relationships for the better.

-page updated 09/2019Source: The State of Mental Health in America
+Emotional and mental healing page updated 02/2020Source: The State of Mental Health in America